In our style column, Christian Watson takes the Nantasket Duffle on an adventure through the Pacific Northwest.

 Needed materials: ground coffee, coffee filter, enamel funnel or a paper cup, tea kettle, sticks.
 Important: Check your beach’s rules and regulations to make sure you’re allowed to build a fire!

-1: Acquire metal or enamel funnel (2 dollars at a thrift
+1: Acquire metal or enamel funnel (2 dollars at a thrift store)

 2: Set up fire, heat water over fire in a pot or tea kettle